KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-lockdown-days">
       <h3>Days in full lockdown</h3>
       <p class="graph-description">
         Number of days per year that I've spent in full lockdown, meaning restaurants, bars and non-essential stores were closed.
+On the graph below, "1" (blue) is a day where I was in full lockdown
       </p>

       <ul>